BhaveyM/billing-system/README.md

 - `GET /admin/orders`: Get all orders (Admin API). (only accessible through admin account secret username)

-  Sample Request: (No request body required) Certainly!
-Here's the API endpoint with a sample request body for getting a user by username:
+  Sample Request: (No request body required)

 - `GET /users/username/:username`: Get a user by username.